 - We are just implementing RPA for our pilot selections and have started to pull together an additional list of potential projects for the future.
 We already had a process improvement list we were working with that is a combination of management and employee requests.
 We believe that after we get some of the pilot items in production this will spawn additional ideas of where automation can really make a difference for the operational teams.

-- We have a huge number of little ideas which were raised directly by process owners (which often do not have visibility on end-to-end process flow and variations).
-We are working towards identification of big automation opportunities.
+- We have a huge number of little ideas which were raised directly by process owners (who often do not have visibility on end-to-end process flow and variations).
+We are working towards the identification of big automation opportunities.

 - Is hard to say which approach brings the largest number of feasible and beneficial automation projects, but we see that ideas that come from leaders/managers looking after entire departments seem to be more significant (since they have better visibility to the entire end-to-end process).